qinqian/GCAP/README.md

 *Site* <http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/>
 `BedClip` is used to remove outlier chromosome locations.
 `bedGraphToBigWig` is used to convert hotspot reads density files to bigwiggle.
+`wigCorrelate` is used to remove outlier chromosome locations.

 Replicates consistency
 a.
 With the help of Jim, we would use `bigWigCorrelate`, it's built-in gcap/pipeline-scripts/bigWigCorrelate(added to $PATH, `bedToBigBed` is needed) for replicates consistency evaluation on union DHS regions(filted by blacklist).